sighupio/fury-getting-started/fury-next-on-eks/README.md

 - **Virtual Private Cloud (VPC)** in a specified CIDR range with public and private subnets
 - **EC2 instance** bastion host with an OpenVPN Server
 - All the required networking gateways and routes

+> 💡 **Advanced**: you can bring your own VPC and VPN instead of creating it with furyctl.
+Both are optional.

 More details about the infrastructure provisioner can be found [here][provisioner-infrastructure-aws-reference].